 🔼The name Merab in the Bible

-Merab is the oldest of two daughters of king Saul, the other is called Michal (1 Samuel 14:49).
+Merab is the elder of two daughters of king Saul, the other is called Michal (1 Samuel 14:49).
 In one of his more generous moods (and right after hurling his spear at David) Saul promises Merab to David as wife (18:17).
 David plays timid and Merab goes to Adriel the Meholathite.

 The day Merab marries Adriel, Saul promises his second daughter Michal to David.
 That marriage actually happens.
 Merab becomes the mother of five sons but there names are not mentioned in the Bible (2 Samuel 21:8 — the Hebrew has the name Michal here but that's commonly understood to be a scribal error, or else some poorly understood literary device.
 Merab, not Michal was married to Adriel, and Michal stayed childless — 2 Samuel 6:23; Read our article on the infallibility of the Bible).